Leonard Tow: Career

-Personal life
+Personal life and death

-In 1952, Tow married Claire Schneider (1929-2014), whom he met in college, and was a co-founder of Century Communications.
+In 1952, Tow married Claire Schneider (1929–2014), whom he met in college, and was a co-founder of Century Communications.
 She died in 2014 from Lou Gehrig's disease.
-The couple have three children and are residents of New Canaan, Connecticut.
-His son, Andrew Tow, is the owner of The Withers, a winery based in Sonoma County, California.
-His daughter, Emily Tow Jackson, is the President of the Tow Foundation and has served as a trustee of Barnard College, from which she graduated in 1988.
+The couple had three children.
+Their son, Andrew, is the owner of The Withers, a winery based in Sonoma County, California.
+Their daughter, Emily Tow Jackson, is the President of the Tow Foundation and has served as a trustee of Barnard College, from which she graduated in 1988.

+Tow died at his home in New Canaan, Connecticut, on August 10, 2025, at the age of 97.